krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 - **Inserting elements**: Calculate the bucket index using the hash function.
 If the bucket already contains an element, linearly traverse forward from the conflict position (usually with a step size of $1$) until an empty bucket is found, then insert the element.
 - **Searching for elements**: If a hash collision is found, use the same step size to linearly traverse forward until the corresponding element is found and return `value`; if an empty bucket is encountered, it means the target element is not in the hash table, so return `None`.

-The Figure 6-6  shows the distribution of key-value pairs in an open addressing (linear probing) hash table.
+Figure 6-6 shows the distribution of key-value pairs in an open addressing (linear probing) hash table.
 According to this hash function, keys with the same last two digits will be mapped to the same bucket.
 Through linear probing, they are stored consecutively in that bucket and the buckets below it.

 ![Distribution of key-value pairs in open addressing (linear probing) hash table](hash_collision.assets/hash_table_linear_probing.png){ class="animation-figure" }